-August 21: INTRODUCTORY SESSION
+August 23: INTRODUCTORY SESSION

 Session description: This session will introduce the course and provide an overview of its orientation and objectives.
-Following an initial assessment of student experiences in and familiarity with concepts related to Development Administration, the instructor and students will share a brief synopsis of their experiences related to this broad topic and their professional aspirations.
-It will be possible to discuss additional topics that might be integrated into the course, involving adjustments in the syllabus.
-Finally, initial reflections on what a development practitioner can and should do to better prepare themselves for a professional opportunity will be discussed.
+Prior to this session, students will be required to fill out an initial survey on their experiences and familiarity with concepts related to Development Administration.
+During class, the instructor and students will share a brief overview of their experiences and professional interests related to this broad topic.
+It will be possible to suggest additional topics that might be integrated into the course.
+Initial reflections on what a development practitioner can and should do to better prepare themselves for a professional opportunity will be discussed.
+Towards the latter part of class, the topic of project and program proposals will be introduced.

-Learning activities: 1) Overview of course expectations and goals; 2) shared understanding of personal experiences and professional aspirations
+Learning activities: 1) Overview of course expectations and goals; 2) Shared understanding of personal experiences and professional interests and aspirations; 3) Group discussion about how to prepare for a professional opportunity as a development practitioner; Group exercise on project success factors, attributes of a successful project and effective project management

-August 28: PROJECT AND PROGRAM PROPOSALS I (Will seek another faculty member to contribute to this class)
+August 30: PROJECT AND PROGRAM PROPOSALS I (Andy will also contribute to this class)

 Session description: This session will focus on the process of developing project proposals, a fundamental task for professionals involved in development administration.
 The session will discuss the role of projects and how they fit into an organization and its efforts to accomplish its mission.
-Attention will be devoted to the relationship between strategic, programmatic and operational planning, since persons involved in development administration will lead and take part in these distinct types of planning, and it is important to understand how they fit together.
-An overview of the proposal development process will be discussed, as well as common errors and pitfalls that often result in unfruitful efforts, poor quality proposals and financial problems during project or program implementation.
+Attention will be devoted to the relationship between strategic, programmatic, and operational planning, since persons involved in development administration will lead and take part in these distinct types of planning, and it is important to understand how they fit together.
+An overview of the proposal development process will be discussed, as well as common errors and pitfalls that often result in unfruitful efforts, poor quality proposals and financial problems during project/program implementation.
 This session will transition into and overlap with other sessions.